They Fell In Love Helping Drug Users. But Fear Kept Him From Helping Himself

 Ken Kolthoff oversees the parole program that supervised Beeler in Iowa's First Judicial District Department of Correctional Services.

-He says generally he and his colleagues would not punish someone who seeks out treatment because of a relapse.
+He says generally he and his colleagues would not punish someone who sought out treatment because of a relapse.

 "We would see that that would be an example of somebody actually taking an active role in their treatment and getting the help they needed," says Kolthoff.